-World War I began in 1914, so in 2014 we are marking the centennial of a lot of sad moments in Europe.
-September 1, 2014 marks an equally sad moment in North America.
+World War I began in 1914, so in 2014 we began marking the centennial of a lot of sad events in Europe.
+September 1, 2014 marked an equally sad moment in North America.
 The last known passenger pigeon, once the most numerous bird on the continent and possibly the world, died in the Cincinnati Zoo.
 Today one can only wonder how could this animal, which once numbered in the billions, be gone forever?

 Fossil specimens of passenger pigeons have been found in North America which date back 100,000 years.
 No one knows how numerous they were in Pre-European times.
 They were a food source for Indians and settlers alike during the colonization of America.
 Passenger pigeons flocks numbered in the millions of birds, and tree branches in their nesting areas would often break due to their weight.
 They inhabited most of North America east of the Rocky Mountains.

 Native Americans harvested young birds from nesting areas with long poles at night.
 These were considered the tastiest, and they did not wish to drive away the adults.
 They also used nets to capture adults away from nesting grounds.
 The only game bird more important to Indians was the turkey.
 Naturally, American settlers used guns to hunt them, just like they did for other game.
 They were a vital food source on the frontier.
 They were so numerous one did not have to be a good shot to shoot enough for dinner.
 Trapping and other methods were also used to capture or kill passenger pigeons.